ebolar/Farmer/README.md

 ## To Do
 * Nice to be able to run this under Windows.
 Currently running this from WSL.
 * Code does not conform to the Open/Closed principle - how to do this with Bash?
+* Commands.InPath.
+Check if the required commands are in the PATH, eg ifconfig, ...

 ***Farmer*** has been designed to allow you to start small and build out the environment to meet your needs.  ***Farmer***: